Get

 Although it’s not as prevalent as in English Shepherds, Australian Shepherds are also susceptible to having the MDR1 mutation.

-When it comes to grooming, Australian Shepherds are moderate shedders and are heavy seasonal shedders.
+When it comes to grooming, Australian Shepherds are moderate regular shedders and heavy seasonal shedders.
 Their coats need a minimum of weekly brushing to help remove debris and prevent mats and tangles.
 They don’t need frequent baths and can be bathed about once a month.

 Suitable for: